 Don't worry, and enjoy your trip. over 7 years ago

 Can I add in response to Rickson's comment:

 While it's always a good idea to get 'local knowledge' I think it's been made quite clear which parts of Japan are off-limits.
 Australia's DFAT names the north-eastern prefectures which were badly damaged by the quake and tsunami, which includes Fukushima prefecture.
 Of course Fukushima has the added danger of the nuclear reactor crisis.
 These areas are currently listed as DO NOT TRAVEL zones.
 Other than that, Japan is cleared for travel.
 I think saying 'check with a local travel agent' suggests there are problems over ALL of Japan, when that's not the case.

-Obviously anyone intending to travel to the north-east needs to re-think their plans, not only would it be unsafe and unwise to travel there, it may also be impossible because the Japanese government has restricted access (including closing some roads). about 7 years ago
+Obviously anyone intending to travel to the north-east needs to re-think their plans, not only would it be unsafe and unwise to travel there, it may also be impossible because the Japanese government has restricted access (including closing some roads). over 7 years ago

 I just posted a lengthy answer to a similar question.
 You can find it here: